FSPGrowth

 save(oFile)[source]

-Complete set of frequent patterns will be loaded in to a output file
+Write the complete set of frequent patterns to an output file.

 Parameters:

-oFile (csv file) – name of the output file
+oFile (str) – Name of the output file.

 startMine()[source]